Rud156/ShooterGame/README.md

         - [X] Primary Ability (All Damage/HP/Effects)
         - [X] Secondary Ability (All Damage/HP/Effects)
         - [X] Tertiary Ability (All Damage/HP/Effects)
         - [X] Ultimate Ability (All Damage/HP/Effects)
+    - [X] Type 4 Character - Grenadier
+        - [X] Primary Ability (All Damage/HP/Effects)
+        - [X] Secondary Ability (All Damage/HP/Effects)
+        - [X] Tertiary Ability (All Damage/HP/Effects)
+            - Satchel tries to go to crosshair location.
+It fails if the range is too far since it has a max launch velocity with Gravity
+            - Has a relatively small radius of impact
+            - Cannot be affected through walls.
+Needs LOS
+            - Satchel applies a short duration of high acceleration
+            - Then the drops acceleration to 0
+            - Gravity keeps affecting and velocity also slowly decreases
+            - The player needs to look towards the direction they want to go in and also press the appropriate key
+            - Literally a stronger jump with an initial direction applied
+        - [X] Ultimate Ability (All Damage/HP/Effects)
 - [X] ShootController that returns the correct direction where the projectile should be launched to hit the center of the screen